Neshametha/CGS4814-PythonExercises/README.md

 9. Write a Python program that calculates the moment (year, month and day) when someone has lived for 109 seconds.
-10. Given a number n (user input), Write a Python program to determine if n is a prime.
+10. Given a number n (user input), write a Python program to determine if n is a prime.
 11. Given a string, Write a Python program that: if the length of the string is at least 3, adds ”ing” to its end.
 But, if it already ends in ”ing”, adds ”ly” instead.
 And if the string length is less than 3, leaves it unchanged.
 Return the resulting string.